Firelack/apptimer/README.md

 ## ☑️ To do

-- Size of :
- - Name of routine resize
 - Modification of exercices (+tab) -> change delete ex in this page and actual delete button = modification